 How to make the Whole wheat Meat pie pastry dough

-- In a large bowl with estimated size to contain your dough, bring together flour, baking powder, nutmeg, salt, brown sugar, and whisk together.
+- In a large bowl, bring together flour, baking powder, nutmeg, salt, brown sugar, and whisk together.

 - Add the cubed butter or margarine, to the dry ingredients and work the butter/Margarine into the flour with your hands until it becomes crumbly.

 - Add the Egg and mix it into the flour until it is well incorporated, then, begin to introduce the cold water a little at a time and use your hand to toss the flour into the Water until it's fully absorbed.
 Once the dough is formed, cover it up with a plastic wrap and put it in the fridge for at least 20 minutes.